 - 01. Exclusion of vulnerable groups in the beneficiary selection - 02.
-Construction impacts such as noise, vibrations, dumping of excavated soil and siltation of water bodies - 03.
-Labour influx during construction/pipe laying (about 10-15 labourers and about 5 officers)
+Construction impacts such as noise, vibrations, dumping of excavated soil, and siltation of waterbodies

-- 04. Public/ occupational health and safety hazards, and on impacts on the environment during the construction period - 05.
+- 03. Labour influx during construction (About 10-15 labourers and about 5 officers) - 04.
+Public/ occupational health and safety hazards, and on impacts on the environment during the construction period - 05.
 All environmental related issues identified in the EMP will also have a serious impact on the society